i The current Canadian wealth situation

 - detrimental reliance; and

-A third case arising in British Columbia, resulting in a successful proprietary estoppel claim involving a horse farm that saw the trial judge award the entire horse farm to the applicant, has been remitted back to the trial judge to assess the outstanding claims of unjust enrichment and express or implied trust, as well as the proportionality of the trial judge's remedy to the proprietary estoppel claim.39 An application for leave to appeal this decision was recently dismissed by the Supreme Court of Canada.40 Cowper-Smith v.
+A third case arising in British Columbia, resulting in a successful proprietary estoppel claim involving a horse farm that saw the trial judge award the entire horse farm to the applicant, was remitted back to the trial judge to assess the outstanding claims of unjust enrichment and express or implied trust, as well as the proportionality of the trial judge's remedy to the proprietary estoppel claim.40 Cowper-Smith v.
 Morgan41 is a British Columbia appellate court decision in which the proprietary estoppel claim was unsuccessful as the person against whom the claim was advanced did not own the property in question at the time the assurance or representation was made.
 On appeal to the Supreme Court of Canada,42 the Court's ruling clarified the test for proprietary estoppel and expanded its scope.
 The British Columbia appellate court decision was overturned and the Court found that proprietary estoppel had been established by the appellants.
 The Court found that reliance on an expectation to enjoy a right or benefit over a property, even without an interest in such property, is reasonable.

 IV WEALTH STRUCTURING and REGULATION